Zion-bit121/liftoff-assignments/P2-Project_Outline/README.md

 This application will be made up of these core features:
  - A battle system
  - A user login system
- - A selection for pokemon to chose from
+ - A selection for pokemon to choose from
 ### Technologies
 Include Technologies here
 To create the application I used: